 He can’t MAKE you do anything.
 He can’t MAKE you disbelieve or quit trusting God, so he plants seeds of doubt.

 We fight the battle with truth, just as Jesus did when He was tempted by the devil to forsake God’s plan and go His own way (Lk.
 4.1-13).
 So spend time in His Word.
-Memorize those passages that speak to you.
+Find those promises that apply to your situation and those passages that speak to you.
+Memorize them.
 Choose to believe God and not your fears and doubts.